Supreme Court postpones hearing on congressional effort to obtain secret Mueller material

-“A new Congress will convene in the first week of January 2021, and President-elect Biden will be inaugurated on January 20, 2021,” House General Counsel Douglas N. Letter wrote.
+“A new Congress will convene in the first week of January 2021, and President-elect [Joe] Biden will be inaugurated on January 20, 2021,” House General Counsel Douglas N. Letter wrote.
 “Once those events occur, the newly constituted committee will have to determine whether it wishes to continue pursuing the application for the grand-jury materials that gave rise to this case.”

-Acting Solicitor General Jeffrey B. Wall, responding on behalf of the Trump administration that had asked the court to take up the case, said he had no objection to the delay.
+Acting solicitor general Jeffrey B. Wall, responding on behalf of the Trump administration that had asked the court to take up the case, said he had no objection to the delay.

-The Justice Department asked the court to review a decision of the U.S. Court of Appeals for the D.C.
-Circuit that said the congressional committee was entitled to see the documents.
+The Justice Department asked the court to review a decision of the U.S. Court of Appeals for the District of Columbia Circuit that said the congressional committee was entitled to see the documents.

-The secret sections of the special counsel’s report that the House wants to access are separate from the material the Justice Department released detailing some of the evidence aired at the trial of Trump associate Roger Stone, who was convicted of lying to Congress.
+The secret sections of the special counsel’s report that the House wants to access are separate from the material the Justice Department released detailing some of the evidence aired at the trial of Roger Stone, an associate of President Trump.
+Stone was convicted of lying to Congress.

 In its 2-to-1 opinion, the D.C.
 Circuit said the House was legally engaged in the kind of judicial process that exempts Congress from secrecy rules typically shielding grand jury materials.